Giada-Z/RecipeGeneration/README.md

   4. direction: cooking instructions (type: string)
   5. ingredients: a list of ingredients needed for the recipe (type: list)

-To use the scraper, you need to first download:
+To use the scraper, you need to download the following tools:
   1. MongoDB:
   (i).
 In terminal:
   brew install mongodb